VNET Group (NASDAQ:VNET) Trading Down 2.9%

-Separately, StockNews.com upgraded shares of VNET Group from a “sell” rating to a “hold” rating in a research note on Wednesday, August 21st.
+Separately, StockNews.com raised VNET Group from a “sell” rating to a “hold” rating in a research note on Wednesday, August 21st.

-VNET Group (NASDAQ:VNET – Get Free Report) last issued its quarterly earnings data on Wednesday, May 29th.
-The information technology services provider reported ($0.12) earnings per share for the quarter, missing the consensus estimate of $0.01 by ($0.13).
-The company had revenue of $262.89 million during the quarter, compared to the consensus estimate of $258.78 million.
+VNET Group (NASDAQ:VNET – Get Free Report) last announced its quarterly earnings data on Wednesday, May 29th.
+The information technology services provider reported ($0.12) EPS for the quarter, missing analysts’ consensus estimates of $0.01 by ($0.13).
 VNET Group had a negative net margin of 39.32% and a negative return on equity of 15.69%.
+The firm had revenue of $262.89 million during the quarter, compared to analyst estimates of $258.78 million.

 Institutional Trading of VNET Group